bearsunday/BEAR.Security/README.md

 ## Psalm Taint Analysis

-This package has Psalm taint analysis enabled.
-Run separately for data flow analysis:
+This package includes a Psalm plugin for BEAR.Sunday taint analysis.
+It marks `ResourceObject::on*()` method parameters as taint sources, enabling end-to-end vulnerability detection.

 ```bash
 vendor/bin/psalm --taint-analysis
 ```

+See [Psalm Taint Plugin](docs/psalm-taint-plugin.md) for configuration and details.

 ## Requirements